manaswitha1001/Sentiment-Analysis-on-Customer-Tweets/README.md

 In this project we have tried different variations of the architectures.

-Base Mlp
+1.Base Mlp

-Base MLp+ Regularization
+2.Base MLp+ Regularization

-Base Mlp+ Drop out
+3.Base Mlp+ Drop out

-Base Mlp with Embedding
+4.Base Mlp with Embedding

-Base Mlp with Glove Vectors
+5.Base Mlp with Glove Vectors